 Spectrum Development Documentation

 This is the internal technical documentation for the Spectrum engine and its accompanying modules.
-It is intended for engine developers and plugin creators — not end users.
-End-user documentation is maintained separately.
+It is intended for engine developers and plugin creators not end users.
+End user documentation can be found here

 What is Spectrum?